The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 3. Drink tea with cookies and other crap

-A purely Soviet food habit - the so-called "drinking tea", necessarily a bite with some unhealthy product, like cookies, jam or sweets.
-In the USSR, such a tradition existed in the form of an everyday “afternoon snack” (that is, a meal between lunch and dinner), plus guests were often met this way.
+A purely Soviet food habit - the so-called drinking of tea must be accompanied by some unhealthful product such as cookies, jam or sweets.
+In the USSR, such a tradition existed in the form of a daily “afternoon snack” (that is, a meal between lunch and dinner); This is how guests were often greeted.

 I think there is no need to tell that there is nothing useful in tea (especially in the Soviet one), just as there is nothing useful in cookies with sweets.
 At lunch, it is better to eat some yogurt or drink fresh, or just eat an apple - it is much more useful.
 I am sure that they would have done the same in the USSR if these products were freely available there.
 Yes, and guests are better to meet the same fruit sliced than infinitely drink this tea is not clear with what a bit of sugar.